 Absolutely flexibility.
 Short, game-based training sessions.
 3 x 20 minutes per week over 4 months as the key to progress.

-Transparent analysis of current skill level for the benefit of parents and educational staff.
+Transparent analysis of current skill level for parents and educational staff.

 The learning analysis tool Coach provides learning reports, error analyses and user-specific adaptations.

-Professional advice and guidance from our team of education professionals and computer scientists.
+Professional advice from our team of teachers and IT specialists.

 The availability of training, teaching aids and technical support ensures quality across the board.
 Please contact us.